Skip to main content

 Synthetic dries faster; wool regulates temperature better and resists odour.
 The honest comparison and which fabric belongs in which workout.

-Peer-reviewed evidence on athletic-wear fabric performance: Bartels 2005 thermal comfort, Callewaert 2014 odour bacteria, Napper 2016 microfibre shedd
+Evidence-based analysis of athletic-wear fabric performance: Bartels 2005 thermal comfort, Callewaert 2014 odour bacteria, Napper 2016 microfibre shedd

 The 60-second version

-The marketing does a lot of work for both fabrics.
-The actual differences are simpler than the websites suggest.
+The marketing does a lot of work for both fabrics; the actual differences are simpler than the websites suggest.
 Synthetics (polyester, polypropylene, nylon) dry fastest and wick water away from the skin most aggressively.
 Merino wool regulates temperature better in variable conditions, resists odour, and feels less clammy when stopped (during transitions, rest, or post-workout).
 Synthetics win for high-intensity, sweat-soaking, single-session workouts where laundry is the same day.
 Merino wins for multi-day trips, layering, cold weather, and any session where you’ll keep the shirt on for hours afterward.
 Merino-synthetic blends combine the best of each at the cost of pure-fibre advantages.
-The peer-reviewed materials-science and exercise-thermoregulation literature broadly supports these distinctions.
-The marketing “wool is warmer than synthetic” Or “wool is colder” Claims are oversimplifications — Both fabrics work in their respective contexts.
+The peer-reviewed materials-science and exercise-thermoregulation literature broadly supports these distinctions; the marketing “wool is warmer than synthetic” or “wool is colder” claims are oversimplifications — both fabrics work in their respective contexts.

 Why fabric choice actually matters